To be a good breeder and produce nice family dogs a breeder must have a number of good quality

 • They must have some previous dog experience.

-• Must feed a quality dog food.
+• Must feed a quality dog food approved by Paris Poodles.

 • Will obedience train the puppy and will keep the dog socialized throughout its life so it